Knowledge: da’at. noun. (Strong’s 1847)

 Ignorance is bliss, they say, but knowledge is power!
-Job’s “friends” try to tell him what he is doing wrong and why he is suffering.
-But Job has the knowledge of God and he knows they have no right to judge him.
-They may have “textbook” knowledge, but it is not experiential God knowledge!
+Job’s “friends” tried to tell him what he was doing wrong and why he is suffering.
+But Job had the knowledge of God and he knew they had no right to judge him.
+They may have had “textbook” knowledge, but it was not experiential God knowledge!

-God loves you!
-You are inferior to no one!
-The knowledge of God will give you the confidence to proclaim it.
+God loves us!
+We are inferior to no one!
+The knowledge of God will give us the confidence to proclaim it.